Google Ads Attribution Models: The Ultimate Guide

 Last-Click Attribution is terrible because it doesn’t consider the other touchpoints that happened before a conversion.

-A lot of people say that last-click Attribution is wrong because it doesn’t take into account the other channels.
+Many people say that last-click Attribution is wrong because it doesn’t consider the other channels.

 The problem with last-click Attribution is that it fails to recognize the value of other marketing activities.